 Annual report: A report submitted on-line each year by accredited programs.
-Typically no more than 5-10 pages, the annual report includes an updated Appendix E, updated data tables or spreadsheets, and an updated Table of Program Options with enrollment and graduation numbers in total and by program option.
+Typically no more than 2-3 pages, the annual report includes an updated Appendix E and updated data tables or spreadsheets.
 In the annual report, the faculty also addresses any weaknesses or stipulations cited in the accreditation decision and notes any substantive changes in the program.